Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 Step 4: Highlight any important project management information

-Setting up a new client in your project timeline is crucial for making sure you hit all the required deadlines and stay on track.
+Setting up a new client in your project timeline is crucial to ensuring you meet all required deadlines and stay on track.

 What you include at this stage of the onboarding process will be determined by your pre-existing project management process, but it should include tasks like: